Promode R. Bandyopadhyay

 He is a Fellow of the American Society of Mechanical Engineers (ASME), a Fellow of Wolfson College, Cambridge, an associate fellow of the American Institute of Aeronautics and Astronautics (AIAA), a Member of the Institute of Electrical and Electronics Engineers (IEEE), and a Life Member of the American Physical Society (APS).

 He currently holds 17 approved U.S. Patents and more than 5 pending U.S. Patents.
 He is also an author at SPIE.

 Education and career

-He holds bachelor's degree from the Jalpaiguri Government Engineering College (Formerly affiliated to University of North Bengal) (1968), master's degree from Indian Institute of Engineering Science and Technology, Shibpur (1970) and doctorate degrees from the University of Cambridge (1978) and Indian Institute of Technology, Madras (1974).
+He holds bachelor's degree from the Jalpaiguri Government Engineering College (Formerly affiliated to University of North Bengal) (1968), master's degree from Bengal Engineering & Science University, Shibpur (1970) and doctorate degrees from the University of Cambridge (1978) and Indian Institute of Technology, Madras (1974).

 He is currently a senior research scientist at the Naval Undersea Warfare Center, Newport, Rhode Island, US.
 He was a program officer at the Cognitive, Neural and Biomolecular Science and Technology Division of the Human Systems Science and Technology Department, U.S. Office of Naval Research (2000–2002).
 He was a postdoctoral researcher at the Engineering Department, Cambridge University and the University of Houston, Houston, TX, US.